Ahad-M72/Univariate_Normality_Tests/README.md

 # CSV Shapiro-Wilk Statistic (W) Calculator

 `Shapiro-Wilk.py` calculates the Shapiro-Wilk statistic (W) for numeric columns in a given CSV file.
+As mentioned by Ostrowski and Menyhárt (2020), The Shapiro-Wilk test for normality can be conducted using the `shapiro()` function from the `scipy.stats` library in Python (Ostrowski and Menyhárt, 2020)^1.

 ## Usage